gjcox/AutoPoet/README.md

 <p>The recognised parts of speech are: 'noun', 'pronoun', 'verb', 'adjective', 'adverb', 'preposition', 'conjunction', 'definite article', and 'unknown'.
 The lattermost is to handle WordsAPI being unreliable.</p>
 <p>N.B. words that WordsAPI doesn't recognise will still be marked as populated for swp, despite nothing of value being added to them.
 This is to prevent repeated failed attempts at querying, but might change in future. </p>
 <p>N.B. the suggestions command can take several minutes. </p>

+For the GUI, run the command $ java --module-path \"lib/javafx-sdk-17.0.1/lib\" --add-modules javafx.controls,javafx.fxml -cp lib/json-20210307.jar:src/ gui.AutoPoet
+<p>N.B.
+I haven't actually tested that on a lab client yet; it may be necessary to add JavaFX libraries to the classpath argument.</p>

 # Logs
 lib/logs/log.log is temporary, and reflects the last run of the program (including when SuperWords were retrieved from a cache) so it's in the .gitignore.